If you are the average Canadian, you lose 23% of your earned income to tax 1.

-The complex option helps you develop a robust understanding of dividend taxes.
+I only cover this complex option to who you exactly why Canadian dividends have lower tax rates in Canada.
+It helps you develop a robust understanding of dividend taxes.

-It helps you dig into the mechanics of dividend tax in Canada.
-It also provides the basis for the dividend gross-up that increases your total taxable income.
+This complex version also provides the basis for the 38% dividend gross-up that increases your total taxable income.

 Tax owed on Canadian dividends can be calculated with a 4-step process.
 Firstly, the Canadian dividends are “grossed up” to reflect the dividend value before the company paid tax on its earnings.